French Guiana: Airports

 French Guiana is served by Cayenne – Félix Eboué Airport, located in Matoury.
 There are also several airstrips in the department, located in Camopi, Maripasoula, Ouanary, Saint-Georges-de-l'Oyapock, Saint-Laurent-du-Maroni and Saül, for a total of eleven hubs (four paved and seven unpaved).

-From the main airport, there are two daily direct flights to Paris offered by Air France and Air Caraïbes, as well as other flights to Fort-de-France, Pointe-à-Pitre, Port-au-Prince, Miami and Belém.
-The regional carrier Air Guyane Express also offers daily flights to Maripasoula and Saül, as well as more sporadic flights (mainly related to postal deliveries) to Saint-Georges-de-l'Oyapock and Camopi.
+From the main airport, there are two daily direct flights to Paris offered by Air France and Air Caraïbes, as well as other flights to Fort-de-France (Martinique), Pointe-à-Pitre (Guadeloupe), Port-au-Prince (Haiti), Miami (United States), Belém (Brazil).
+The regional carrier Air Guyane Express also offers daily local flights to Maripasoula and Saül, as well as more sporadic flights (mainly related to postal deliveries) to Saint-Georges-de-l'Oyapock and Camopi.